 For more examples showing how to configure, use, and activate Thebe, see the list below.
 We recommend browsing the raw HTML of each one in order to see how Thebe is used.

 Alternative computational environments; code cells with prompts and outputs

 Source code for these examples can be found in `thebe/docs/_static/html_examples folder.<https://github.com/executablebooks/thebe/tree/master/examples>`_

 thebe in order to show off the latest features.

 If you’d like to instead load the latest _release_ of Thebe, replace the

 <script> elements with the following:

-Serve the HTML examples indepenently by running
+Serve these examples indepenently by running

 yarn serve:examples in your local development environment.

 Thebe in use for SageMath documentation (about) Showcases a fancy activate button, and fetching thebe and running computations locally when possible.
 Relevant files: